-The Do Not Kill Registry was a speculative fiction created in 2012 in response to the public revelation that there was a national ‘Kill List‘ used by the U.S. executive branch in the secret drone strike program.
+The Do Not Kill Registry was a speculative fiction created in 2012 in response to the public revelation that there was a national ‘Kill List‘ used by the U.S. executive branch to evaluate targets for the drone program.
 The project plays on the existence of the ‘Do Not Call Registry’, a public database used by Americans to bar advertisers from calling them on their personal phones.

-The National Agency for Ethical Drone-Human Interactions (the fictional agency created for the project) promises to prevent your name from being entered into the national kill list if you participate in the Do Not Kill Registry, and offers U.S. citizens general advice for staying safe from drone attacks.
-Thousands of individuals have signed over the duration of the project.
+The National Agency for Ethical Drone-Human Interactions, the fictional agency created for the project, promised to prevent individuals’ names from being placed on the national kill list if they participated in the Do Not Kill Registry, and offers general advice for staying safe from drone attacks.
+Thousands of individuals signed up over the duration of the project.

-The project is longer active, but you can view an archived version here: Do Not Kill Registry
+The project is longer active, but an archived version can be found here: Do Not Kill Registry

-Press coverage of the Do Not Kill Registry can be read here:
+Press coverage of the Do Not Kill Registry can be read below: